fengzse/Games-Java/README.md

 # Games-Java
-Some simple games wrote by Java
+Collection of some simple games wrote by Java